nedap/utils.collections/README.md

 ## Documentation

-Please browse the public namespaces, which should be concise, documented, speced and tested.
+Please browse the public namespaces, which are documented, speced and tested.

 ## Development